 - Do not apply to skin that is red, irritated, or cut.

 - Replace the Exelon Patch with a new patch every 24 hours.
-If taking 4.5 mg/24 hours, instruct patients to only wear one patch at a time (remove the previous day's patch before applying a new patch) [see WARNINGS AND PRECAUTIONS and OVERDOSAGE].
-If a dose is missed, apply a new patch immediately.
+Instruct patients to only wear one patch at a time (remove the previous day's patch before applying a new patch) [see WARNINGS AND PRECAUTIONS and OVERDOSAGE].
+If a patch falls off or if a dose is missed, apply a new patch immediately and then replace this patch the following day at the usual application time.

 - Change the site of patch application daily to minimize potential irritation, although a new patch can be applied to the same general anatomic site (e.g., another spot on the upper back) on consecutive days.
 Do not apply a new patch to the same location for at least 14 days.